scientific-software-hub/mxhub-exi/documentation/user_guide.md

 If everything is correct, print the labels.
 Please, attach the dewar label and the shipping label on your dewars, and enclose the return label within the dewar box with other return forms (courier waybill or invoice).

 If you are sending to and from **outside EU** and need customs declarations:
 * You need to fill in a Proforma invoice to send along with the shipment.
 * Be sure to use a proper description of the content of the shipment, as an example: “Dry shipper containing small frozen protein crystals for scientific experiments.
 Crystals are non-hazardous.
 Dewar contains non-flammable gas (liquid N2).”

 The button *Send Shipment* to the facility will be activated once you print the labels (you need to refresh the page for this).
-When you click it, the status of the dewar will change to “Mark shipment at facility”.
+When you click it, the status of the dewar will change to *“Mark shipment at facility”*.
 This will let beamline staff know that the shipment is on its way.

 When the dewar arrives at DESY, staff will click the button again and the shipment status will be set to *“Send shipment to the user”* to wait for the return transport.